 Draft of Principles and Criteria that Should Underpin Decisions on the Transition of NTIA Stewardship

-Introduction

 These principles and criteria are meant to be the basis on which the decisions on the transition of NTIA stewardship are formed.
 This means that the proposals can be tested against the principles and criteria before they are sent to the ICG.

 Security, stability and resiliency: changes must not undermine the operation of the IANA function and should assure accountability and objectivity in the stewardship of the service.

-i.
-Transition should be subject to adequate stress testing;
+Transition should be subject to adequate stress testing.

-ii.
-Any new IANA governance mechanisms should not be excessively burdensome and should be fit for purpose;
+Any new IANA governance mechanisms should not be excessively burdensome and should be fit for purpose.

 Support the open Internet: the changes should contribute to the open and interoperable Internet.